reshadbinharun/covid-temp-scheduler/README.md

 ![POSTman ](https://i.imgur.com/Dn0hnGC.png)

 3. Hit send.
-This should display text starting with "data".
+This should display text starting with "data", which means the entries were successfully loaded into the database.

 4. Hit the `/twilio/firstCall` GET end-point